Sydney is a haven for Backpackers.

-Such is the pristine views of the bay from Circular Quay you could almost sit in one of the many harbourside cafés and watch the day slowly turns into night.
+We are starting with the pristine views of the Harbour from Circular Quay.
+You could sit in one of the many harbourside cafés and watch the day slowly turn into night.

 But you would, of course, be missing out.

-Tours around the building offer insight and appreciation into how incredible a feat this building is.
-If you’re a fan of the performing arts with over 40 live shows a week, there is something for every backpacker at the Opera House.
+Tours around the building offer insight and appreciation into how incredible a feat this building is if you’re a fan of the performing arts with over 40 live shows a week.

 A place full of incredible flora and fauna, a walk through the Gardens is as good as any in Sydney.

-On a beautiful sunny day, locals and travellers alike will be spread out taking in the sun amongst the ancient trees and yes, soaking in the views of the harbour.
+On a beautiful sunny day, locals and travellers alike will take in the sun amongst the ancient trees and, yes, soak in the views of the Harbour.